 We discuss Eric’s health, how to support Eric and other prisoners, increased use of conspiracy and terrorism charges by the State, how to support each other when repression happens and how to resist bullies pushing bad ideas!

-Also, Bursts speaks to Bella about Marie Mason, long term ecological, animal rights, labor and anarchist activist.
-Marie is also serving a 22 year sentence.
-Bella also talks about the upcoming day of Solidarity with Marie Mason, Eric McDavid and Other Longterm Anarchist Prisoners on June 11th.
+Also, Bursts speaks to Bella about Marius Mason, long term ecological, animal rights, labor and anarchist activist.
+Marius is also serving a 22 year sentence.
+Bella also talks about the upcoming day of Solidarity with Marius Mason, Eric McDavid and Other Longterm Anarchist Prisoners on June 11th.
 We also talk about the despicable snitch, Frank Ambrose (more info on the below sites).

 The first was an interview with Will Potter, author of Green is the New Red and is archived on archive.org

 This week we’re speaking with Jesse, a Midwest organizer of June 11th Solidarity about the history of June 11th and the importance of being out here for the folks in there.
 We’ll also be speaking with Sarah on Marius Mason’s struggle as well as with Jennie from Sacramento Prisoner Support, which handles the case of Eric McDavid.
 Both Marius and David are anarchists facing around 20 years each for crimes that either: a.) didn’t harm anyone; b.) didn’t ever happen (Eric was convicted of conspiracy despite lacking intent).
 Both cases involve snitches cooperating with the law enforcement.
 Both cases concern people taking action (or thinking about it) to defend the earth.